uqlibrary/technology-training/OpenRefine/openrefine.md

 > For more elaborate array creation, we can use the `match()` function along with Regular Expressions.
 Regular Expressions, or "Regex", use a syntax to match pretty much any pattern of characters, for example if you wanted to extract an array of decimals in the string "1.2345; 2.34567".

-### Exporting the data and saving a project

-> How do I export transformed data?

-OpenRefine can **export a transformed dataset** into a variety of formats.
-You can access the menu with the top-right `Export` button.
-The `Custom Tabular Exporter` offers extra options, like selecting a subset of columns, reordering them, removing headers, selecting a format and uploading as a Google Spreadsheet.

-Your project is **automatically saved every 15 minutes** and can be reopened with `Open Project` when you next start OpenRefine.
-However, if you need to share or save a snapshot of your project, you can use `Export > Export project` to download an archive.

-> When you quit OpenRefine, make sure you interrupt the OpenRefine process properly with <kbd>Ctrl</kbd> + <kbd>C</kbd> in the terminal before closing it, to guarantee that your project changes are saved.
-(This is true for both Windows and Linux.)
-> See the official wiki for more information: https://github.com/OpenRefine/OpenRefine/wiki/Installation-Instructions

 ### Reconciliation

 We can associate one of our columns to an external database by using OpenRefine's reconciliation feature: